perliedman/raster-blaster/README.md

   dataType: 'Uint8'
 })

+// A renderer can render raster data to a canvas using a pipeline
-const renderer = new WebGlRenderer() const canvas = document.createElement('canvas')
-canvas.width = canvas.height = 256
+// By default, the renderer renders to a 256x256 pixel canvas const renderer = new WebGlRenderer() const canvas = document.createElement('canvas') canvas.width = canvas.height = 256
 document.body.appendChild(canvas)

+renderer.render(
+  canvas,
-renderer.render(canvas, pipeline, {
+  pipeline,
-  getRasters: () => // Function that returns a promise that resolves to an array of typed arrays, one for each band })
+  /* Function that returns a promise that resolves to an array of typed arrays, one for each band */ })
 ```